smarvin/gl-gh-roundtrip/README.md

 ---

+This is my test edit in GitHub.
+Let's see if I can push back to GitLab.

 Example [Jekyll] website using GitLab Pages.
 View it live at https://pages.gitlab.io/jekyll

 [Learn more about GitLab Pages](https://pages.gitlab.io) or read the the [official GitLab Pages documentation](https://docs.gitlab.com/ce/user/project/pages/).